Chai Tai

 • Pineapple juice

 • Orange liqueur.
-For you ginger fans, this would also work beautifully with a ginger liqueur such as Domain de Canton.
+If you're a ginger fan, this would also work beautifully with a ginger liqueur such as Domain de Canton.

 • Garnishes.
 I like to use a thinly-cut pineapple slice.
-Orange slices could be pretty too, especially for winter.
+Orange slices could be pretty too, particularly for winter.
 Maybe a couple fresh cranberries for Thanksgiving?
+Especially for a holiday, feel free to garnish this chai rum cocktail abundantly!

 Closing Thoughts

-This cocktail really has it all: sweet flavors, warming spice flavors, tropical vibes, cozy vibes, beautiful colors, and a big wow factor.
+Have I convinced you that this is the perfect drink for Thanksgiving?
+This chai cocktail really has it all: cozy spices, holiday-appropriate cranberry, wintry orange, sweet pineapple, festive vibes, beautiful colors, and some wow factor.
 I think it will be a big hit whenever and however you end up serving it.

 Cheers!
-I hope this special, spicy, non-traditional Mai Tai brings you year-round Tiki cocktail joy!
+I hope this special, spicy, non-traditional Chai Tai brings some holiday flair to all your fall occasions.

 Share It!